Skip to content

 • Developer Tools (hidden until unlocked) — HTTP Debug Console, Watch Connection Health, Connection Log, Widget Debug Log, FPS Overlay, Camera Flash, Gesture Debug, HTTP Overlay, plus DEBUG-only premium override and crash testing.

-The paywall is reached from the Account section’s Pro/Free Mode row, or whenever you tap a gated feature.
-A single lifetime purchase unlocks six Pro features:
+The paywall is reached from the Account & Connection section’s Pro/Free Mode row, or whenever you tap a gated feature.
+A single lifetime purchase unlocks seven Pro features:

 • Multiple Pages — Unlimited watch pages plus Peek Page tiles.

-• Advanced Styling — Animations, patterns, borders, groups, and page themes.
+• Advanced Styling — Animations, patterns, borders, and page themes.

-• Camera Live Streaming — Full-screen HD streaming and multi-cam views.
+• Camera Live Streaming — Full-screen HD streaming, including opening a stream from a notification snapshot tap.

 • Multiple Complications — More than one complication preset.